 The Hunchback of Notre Dame: Esmeralda, who, during the Festival of Fools, successfully fights off several of Frollo's guards, and is the one to rescue a wounded Phoebus from drowning the river after he's shot by said guards in a later scene.

 The Little Mermaid: Ariel was actually the first Disney Princess to be proactive.
 She outwits a shark, rescues her Prince, and destroys two of Ursula's minions.
-While Eric does save her in the end, there's no denying that this girl was the one who set the stage for more strong female leads in Disney.
+While Eric does save her in the end, she, as mentioned before, saves him first, twice.
+There's no denying that this girl was the one who set the stage for more strong female leads in Disney.

 Shrek: Princess Fiona has a BadassAction Girl moment in the first movie, but kind of stays behind in the second and third movies.
 Then the fourth movie rolls around, and the trope makes a glorious comeback.

 Space Jam: Lola Bunny, who is almost as famous for her basketball skills as she is for her design.